What Are You Required to Tell Police in Salt Lake City?

 Why You Should Never Speak to the Police Without a Lawyer in Salt Lake City

 There are a variety of situations in which the police might approach you for questioning.
 They can simply come up to you on the street and start talking to you.
 They can ask you to come into the police station for a formal interview.
 They can place you under arrest and, after arresting you, bring you into their interrogation room and start peppering you with questions.
-Under none of these scenarios should you speak to the police without the presence of a trained South Salt Lake criminal defense attorney like those at Overson Law, PLLC.
+Under none of these scenarios should you speak to the police without the presence of a trained Utah criminal defense attorney like those at Overson Law, PLLC.

 Except for a very few situations that we will speak to in the sections below, you are never required to speak to the police.
 The U.S. Constitution grants you the right to remain silent when being questioned by law enforcement, whether or not you have been charged with a crime.
 As a law-abiding citizen with nothing to hide, you may think that there is no reason why you should not just be honest and cooperative with the police.
 Unfortunately, however, police are experts at twisting your words and using them against you and even seemingly innocent things that you say could end up bringing you major headaches.

 For example, say the police are questioning you after a drunken bar fight.
 You were not involved in the fight even though you were present in the crowded bar where it happened, but the individual who was assaulted fingered you as the culprit.
 When questioning you, the police might ask whether you know the individual who was assaulted.
 Perhaps you know him and think he’s a jerk, and you tell this to the police.
 They can now hold your statement that you had ill-feelings for this man against you in any future proceedings, even though you made no admission to assaulting him because of those feelings.